 Once a decision is made, the President of the Tribunal will generally write to the relevant Minister and/or the person making the submission.
 Due to the confidentiality and sensitivities of these decisions, it is generally considered inappropriate to provide separate advice of the outcome to other interested parties; the Tribunal relies on either the relevant Minister or person making the submission to further disseminate this information (as appropriate).

 Where the Tribunal's decision results in the need for a determination to be issued, the determination is generally made at the subsequent meeting of the Tribunal (that is, the next meeting after the 'in principle' decision is made), or after the Tribunal has the power to determine the matter (after legislation establishing a new office takes effect, for example).
-In most cases the determination is tabled in the Parliament and published on the website of the Federal Register of Legislative Instruments.
+In most cases the determination is tabled in the Parliament and published on the website of the Federal Register of Legislation.
 All determinations made by the Tribunal are published on its website.

 Is my submission confidential?

 The Tribunal is subject to the Freedom of Information Act 1982, (the Act).
 It should be noted that submissions made to the Tribunal are clearly documents in the possession of the Tribunal in the terms of the FOI Act, which means that such documents are liable to be released under a freedom of information request unless the document is exempt for reasons spelt out in the Act.